rena5555/CA-Collision-History/README.md

 ## Future Directions

-* In future research, I would explore other parts of this vast data set, such as the affect of weather on collisions and the victims table.
+* In future research, I would explore other parts of this data set and look at the victims column.
 * In addition, there are other factors that would be interesting to look at and do statistical testing on:
     1. Immproved vehicle stafety standards
     2. Smarter cars - sensors, AEB(automatic emergency braking)